theteam247/woodcore/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the litecoind tests manually, launch `src/test/test_litecoin`.
+To run the woodcoind tests manually, launch `src/test/test_woodcoin`.

-To add more litecoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more woodcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the litecoin-qt tests manually, launch `src/qt/test/test_litecoin-qt`
+To run the woodcoin-qt tests manually, launch `src/qt/test/test_woodcoin-qt`

-To add more litecoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more woodcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.